Call signs in Australia: Call signs for radio

 All radio call signs begin with a single-digit number indicating the state or territory, followed by two or three letters.
 In most cases, two letters are used for AM stations and three for FM, but there are some exceptions, such as 5UV in Adelaide, which broadcasts on an FM frequency, and 3RPH in Melbourne, which broadcasts on an AM frequency.
 While some AM stations retained their old call signs when moving to FM, most add an extra letter to the call sign.
 For instance, when 7HO Hobart became an FM station, it adopted the callsign 7HHO.

-Certain ABC radio stations, particularly outside of metropolitan areas, may use five-letter call signs for FM stations: xABCFM for ABC Classic FM, xABCRN for Radio National, and xABCRR for ABC Local Radio – the x being the state number.
+Certain ABC radio stations, particularly outside of metropolitan areas, may use five-letter call signs for FM stations: xABCFM for ABC Classic, xABCRN for Radio National, and xABCRR for ABC Local Radio – the x being the state number.
 Also, SBS FM radio stations use a five-letter call sign, xSBSFM.
 (Sydney and Melbourne's AM stations use 2EA and 3EA, meaning Ethnic Australia.)

 There are a number of exceptions: